ecs-org/ecs-docs/admin-manual/maintenance.md

 + salt-call exceptions and state returns with error states
 + systemd service exceptions where appliance-failed is triggered, or appliance_failed, appliance_exit, sentry_entry is called
-+ mails to root, eg. prometheus alerts, smartmond
++ internal mails to root, eg. prometheus alerts, smartmond

 ### Metrics